ahansenlab/cleopatra_analysis_code/README.md

-# cleopatra_analysis_code
+Cleopatra manuscript analysis code

-Analysis scripts and code associated with the Cleopatra model manuscript
+This repository contains analysis scripts and notebooks associated with the Cleopatra manuscript.
+For the Cleopatra model code, see (link to Cleopatra repo).
+For code associated with the loop called CHIRON, see (line to CHIRON repo).